-- The swan sisters, Helen and Klytemnestra and their twin brothers Castor and Pollux: children of Zeus and Leda.
+- The swan's children, Helen (her half - sister Clytemnestra was daughter of Leda and her human husband, Tyndareos) and her twin brothers Castor and Pollux: children of Zeus and Leda.

-- Odysseus spent a few years on an island shacked up with a minor goddess.
+- Odysseus spent a few years on two different islands shacked up with two different minor goddesses (Circe and Calypso).
 The Odyssey doesn't mention any children, but there's no such thing as a divinity that isn't Super Fertile.
 Later myths explore the lives of their many, many, many children.

 - Frankly, Zeus and a few other gods deserve a special folder all their own.
 Those rapists were all up ins.
 And gods make babies.
 Always.

 - Aeneas's mother was Aphrodite.
 Dude founded the city and fathered the people that would go on to later found Rome.

 - There were whole races that were thought to be somewhere between the Olympians and mortals in terms of divinity, such as the nymphs.

 - Jesus Christ actually averts this.
 Instead, the majority of Christian denominations hold him to be both 100% divine and 100% human.